 V/H/S Viral abandons the frame story that the other two films had about searching for an illicit videotape.
 (Apparently, a wraparound was filmed but was dropped to keep the running time tighter).
 In its place, we get Marcel Sarmientos Vicious Circles used as a wraparound story.
 Sarmiento had previously made the non-genre Heavy Petting (2007) and the horror film Deadgirl (2008), as well as the D is for Dogfight segment of The ABCs of Death.
 This has a surreal tone to it as the nominal hero (Patrick Lawrie) races through the streets on a bicycle after a mysterious ice cream truck that has abducted his girlfriend.
 His pursuit is interspersed with a series of vignettes where bystanders try to film the chase from a bridge, where a Latino street gang erupt in confrontation at a barbeque and where a sleazy videographer tries to make a sex tape with a girl in the backseat of a taxi, each ending with somebody killed.
 There is a particularly nasty scene where a guy pursuing on a bicycle with a camera mounted to his helmet has his feet gored to the bone as he is dragged along behind the ice cream truck.
 The segment reaches an eerily surreal ending as the hero eventually catches up with the ice cream truck.

-The first full segment is Dante the Magician from Gregg Bishop who had previously made the zombie comedy Dance of the Dead (2008).
+The first full segment is Dante the Magician from Gregg Bishop who had previously made The Other Side (2006), the zombie comedy Dance of the Dead (2008) and subsequently went on to make Siren (2016), which was expanded out of an episode of the first V/H/S film.
 I have always had a problem with the portrayal of stage magicians on film where the illusions produced seem banal when you know it is just cinematic cutting and editing at work and that most of these fail to cinematically conjure the wow factor you would get if these were being performed live notable examples might be Lord of Illusions (1995), The Illusionist (2005), Next (2007) and Now You See Me (2013), the sole exception I can think of being The Prestige (2006).
 Dante the Magician is one film that changes all of that as we see astonishing trick effects like Justin Welborn skinning a rabbit while it is still alive, abruptly levitating an audience and where attendees enter the theatre in New York and find they have exited in L.A.
 The episode reaches a dazzling climax with Welborn taking on a SWAT team, tossing them up against the walls and onto beds of nails, tearing them open to the skeleton, manifesting fireballs, teleporting around, even instantly exchanging costumes with a cop and letting the cop be shot by his colleague while wearing the cape, and with he and Emmy Argo fighting over the cape halfway up the wall.
 This is one segment that could easily have worked as a full-length film.

 The second episode Parallel Monsters comes from Nacho Vigalondo, the Spanish director of the international festival hit of the time travel film Timecrimes (2007) and other works like Extraterrestrial (2011) and Open Windows (2014), as well as the A is for Armageddon segment of The ABCs of Death.
 Vigalondo initially gives us a science-fiction scenario as scientist Gustavo Salmeron opens up a portal to a parallel dimension and meets his mirror self who has simultaneously opened a portal in an identical laboratory.
 You wonder where this strange premise is going as none of it seems to be horror.
 Things start to get weird as the two men agree to explore the others home only for this worlds Gustavo to discover his wedding portrait has been replaced by a picture of a pentacle and walk in on his wife (Marian Alvarez) with two other men in what is clearly going to be a group sex situation.
 We wonder if this is some kind of strange occult film before the segment starts to get realllly weird with images of the men developing glowing eyes, including a glowing-eyed mirror Gustavo standing over this worlds Marian Alvarez with sinister intent, then the other men revealing giant monstrous dicks with teeth and the mirror wife that her womb and stomach is a gnashing mouth with fangs.
 None of this makes the slightest sense but you have to credit that Nacho Vigalondo pulls off a wonderfully twisted episode.